Breadcrumb

 Research themes

-My research examines interdisciplinary questions around energy use as a physical, political, and cultural phenomenon.
-This relates to a broader interest in how environmental changes interact with different forms of social power and inequality, for example in the context of an energy and climate transition.
+A key research theme concerns questions around energy use as a physical, political, and cultural phenomenon.
+I am interested in how energy-system changes interact with different forms of power and social inequality, especially in urban areas.

 Public engagement